anthonyjcthomas/AlgoTrading/Updating-repository-through-cmdline.md

 git remote add origin https://github.com/anthonyjcthomas/AlgoTrading git push -u origin master
 Done!
-This will push/update the repository with everything in that File Explorer
+This will push/update the repository with everything in that File Explorer If this is here that would be lit